When to Plant Melon in Hampton County, SC

 242 days in Hampton County

-Growing Tips for Melon in Hampton County
+Growing Tips for Hampton County

 Start seeds indoors 3-4 weeks before transplanting.
 Plant on raised mounds of compost-enriched soil.
 Reduce watering as fruits ripen to concentrate sweetness.